Exact Bayesian inference for diffusion driven Cox processes: Further topics

 The diffusion bridges are sampled in each subinterval $(\tau_i,\tau_{i+1})$ via rejection sampling by proposing from a Brownian bridge and accepting with probability:

-for $\phi$ and $m(\theta)$ as in Appendix A2 and $\tau_{i,i+1}$ representing the set of observed intervals that define $(\tau_i,\tau_{i+1})$.
-The acceptance probability in (\ref{DDS3}) is evaluated by simulating a Poisson process for the exponential term and by computing an unbiased (and a.s. in $(0,1)$) estimator for the product term.
+for $\phi$ and $m(\theta)$ as previously defined and $\tau_{i,i+1}$ representing the set of observed intervals that define $(\tau_i,\tau_{i+1})$.
+The acceptance probability in (\ref{DDS3}) is evaluated by applying the Poisson coin algorithm for the exponential term and by computing an unbiased (and a.s. in $(0,1)$) estimator for the product term.